 FHA Guidelines On Buying House Flips For Home Buyers

-This BLOG On FHA Guidelines On Buying House Flips For Home Buyers Was UPDATED On September 26th, 2018
+This BLOG On FHA Guidelines On Buying House Flips For Home Buyers Was UPDATED And PUBLISHED On April 22nd, 2020

 What Are FHA Guidelines On Buying House Flips

-FHA Guidelines On Buying House Flips mandate a minimum of a 90 day waiting period for a property seller to be able to sell a home to a home buyer who can only buy it with a FHA Loan.
+FHA Guidelines On Buying House Flips mandate a minimum of a 90 day waiting period for a property seller to be able to sell a home to a home buyer who can only buy it with an FHA loan.